 On Wednesday he started to be in a lot of pain and went to the ER where they diagnosed him with kidney stones.
 I won't go into a lot of details but he had a pretty rough time passing them and did not make it home until this past Thursday!

 On Saturday the 23rd we decided to do our Christmas with just Shauna, Brad and Maxwell.
-I cooked a nice dinner of my famous ravioli lasagna and we had a nice dinner.
+I cooked my famous ravioli lasagna and we had a nice dinner.
 Maxwell loves my cooking by the way!

 Very shortly after dinner I started to get a pain in my upper right abdomen.
 I didn't say anything to anyone and we continued on with exchanging gifts and watching Maxwell open his.
 Well, he mostly just grabbed them and shook them and occasionally ripped a piece of paper He doesn't quite get the whole opening presents thing yet!